 Six distinct areas, six different lifestyles.
 From walkable condos in town to gated golf estates on the coast — here's what each neighborhood actually offers.

 The greater Tamarindo area stretches along about 15 kilometers of Costa Rica's northern Pacific coast.
-Each neighborhood has its own character, price point, and appeal.
-Some are walkable beach towns, others are gated resort communities.
+We cover eight distinct neighborhoods — from beachfront condos in town to hillside view homes, gated resort communities, and the authentic inland neighborhoods where long-term expats actually live.
 Your lifestyle goals and budget will determine which one makes sense.

 One thing they all share: proximity to Liberia International Airport (LIR), strong vacation rental demand, and some of the best beaches in Central America.